jlouis/transit-ocaml/README.md

 · The keyword/symbol distinction seem quite odd to a programmer who has not seen lots of Common Lisp nor Clojure.
 In Erlang, of which I   am deeply familar, we only have "atoms" which are roughly symbols.
 Yet, they run the problem of being system-global so if you generate e  nough of those, you will eventually exhaust the systems atom-table and the node() will cease operating.
 Is the reason for the KW/Symbol distinction a way to solve this limitation?
 I read keywords evaluate to themselves, whereas symbols do not, but I would really like to know more about you feel the need for both representations in the transit format.
 · One strength of OCaml is that we can just invent a new type for Transit.
 This makes it very easy to map Transit onto ocaml since every we can simply abstract away the underlying representation of leaf values in the transit AST.
 If we did not have a native URI or UUID implementation—which we have—we could have opted for a string representation.
 The power here is we can exploit the type system and provide a rich description of what a transit term really is.
 In a more dynamic system (with less abstraction features) we would have forced to map transit values onto the underlying language directly.
 Here we can defer that decision to the user of the library.
 · I couldn't really read the spec the first time around and messed up cache generation.
 I don't really have a test for the cache wrapping but it could be good to have since I have no idea if the cache is wrapping as it should.
+· What happens if "^ " is in the middle of an array?
+· What happens if "~#list" and the like is in the middle of an array or somewhere it is not recognized as special?
+· The AST structure can be described by an EBNF grammar.
+Why isn't it?